bjsell0/bjsell0/README.md

 in cybersecurity analyst, cybersecurity researcher, and computer adminstration related roles in general.

-If you would like to reach me you can use either of these emails,
+If you would like to reach me at my school email,

 bjsell0@frostburg.edu

-pokky0100@gmail.com

 or you can try my linkedin,